Make lye-free soap on the homestead! You’ll love making homemade soap with natural ingredients using these easy-to-follow steps.

 How to Make Lye-Free Soap with This Tutorial

-Make lye free soap on the homestead!
-You’ll love making homemade soap with natural ingredients with these easy-to-follow steps.
-Though I have no stance on the effect of lye one way or another, some prefer the lye free soap making process.
-Unfortunately, at the end of the day, there really is no such thing as truly LYE FREE soap.
+Though I have no stance on the effect of lye one way or another, most would prefer the no lye soap recipe.
+Unfortunately, at the end of the day, there really is no such thing as a completely lye-free soap!

-The soaps we use as our base, even in one of these soap-making recipes, would originally have been made using lye or lye water.
-However, since many people don’t want to work with the potentially dangerous chemical process involved in processing lye, I decided to make this soap making tutorial a priority for the readers who have requested it.
+The soaps we use as our base, even in one of these soap making recipes free, would originally have been made using lye or lye water.
+However, since many people don’t want to work with the potentially dangerous chemical process involved in lye, I decided to make this lye free soap base recipe a priority for the readers who have requested it.

 - Herbs and/or plants

 - A crockpot

 Step 1: Grate 8 Ounces of Bar Soap